 Structures are mostly cities (of different sizes, but that is not relevant in the current version of the game).
-They can hold in addition ports and airports, and they can be fortified (with a fortress value).
+They can hold in addition ports, and they can be fortified (with a fortress value).
 See illustration 4.2b below for the Structure information detail window.

-Illustration 4.2b: above, Tobruk is a fortified town (level 8).
-Below, Mersa Matruh terrain details.
+Illustration 4.2b: above, Vera Cruz is a fortified town (level 4).
+Below, Cameron (Fort Brown, TX) terrain details.

-You can click (left) on your own structures to enter them - See Illustration 4.2c below - which will display to you which units (if any) are currently inside the structure, its port (if any) or airport (if any).
+You can click (left) on your own structures to enter them - See Illustration 4.2c below - which will display to you which units (usually the garrison when the city is fortified) are currently inside the structure, its port (if any).